-To handle analog signals, the LM3S610 controller offers an Analog-to-Digital Converter (ADC).
+To handle analog signals, the LM3S316 controller offers an Analog-to-Digital Converter (ADC) and an analog comparator.

-1.4.3.1 ADC (Section 11 on page 209)
+1.4.3.1 ADC (Section 11 on page 210)

 An analog-to-digital converter (ADC) is a peripheral that converts a continuous analog voltage to a discrete digital number.